mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 | decimalType |  [`Decimal`\*](#built-in-type-definitions)  |
 | bytesType   |                `Uint8Array`                 |

+All of these options can be changed to whatever TypeScript type definition you want.

+> [!Note]
+> It is also possible to specify types on individual fields, see [per-field types](#per-field-types) for more information.

-Any of these options can be changed to be whatever valid TypeScript type you want.
-For example, the following generator config would modify the types of all Decimal, DateTime, and Json fields:
+As an example, the following generator config would modify the types of all Decimal, DateTime, and Json fields:

 ```prisma
 generator typescriptInterfaces {